 Driving through Canada on our return from our annual visit to the grandparents in New Hampshire, we looked forward to our usual stopover at Warren Dunes State Park in Michigan.
 Our daughters would stretch those restless carbound legs by climbing Tower Hill, the park’s 240-foot centerpiece dune.
 High dunes are common along the eastern and southern Lake Michigan shore.
 The dunes are there because the southerly currents and prevailing westerly winds mound up the available sand from their wide natural beaches.

 The same westerlies that drive the sand to create high dunes on the Michigan and Indiana shores drive the sand right into the lake from the comparatively narrow, flat beaches on its western shore.
 But fierce northeast winds and waves can build up dunes on our coast.
 In the early 1900s, there were even dunes at Rogers Park and the beach near Calvary Cemetery.

 Because the Illinois coast is the most densely populated in the Great Lakes region, it is the most highly engineered.
-Numerous piers and groins were built in the 19th and early 20th centuries to hold sand and protect properties along the shoreline from erosion.
+Numerous piers and groins were built in the late 19th and early 20th centuries to hold sand and protect properties along the shoreline from erosion.
 These extensions into the lake interrupt the natural littoral drift of the sand down the shoreline, catching the sand on their north sides and sand-starving the beach to the south.
 Little is left of the native landscape.
 Illinois Beach State Park in Zion, with its low dunes and its ridge and swale, or depression, topography, is our best example of western Lake Michigan’s original shore.

 In that year, Congress conveyed more than 35 “Lighthouse Reservations” to their respective jurisdictions, keeping only the lighthouses plus enough land for access and maintenance.
 The grounds including the beach were given to Evanston for public park purposes.